BOLL7708/desbot/README.md

 #### Get the bot
 1. Clone this repository to a folder in the document root of your webserver, go to it in the terminal and run `git clone https://github.com/BOLL7708/desbot.git`.
 If you are using `XAMPP` the root is `xampp/htdocs`.
-2. Run `tsc` in the terminal to compile the project, it should return empty if there are no issues.
+2. Navigate into the `./scripts` folder and run `1_install.cmd`, this will install dependencies and compile the project.
 3. Open the URL to the bot in your browser and go through the setup, see the next section for configuration, the URL should look something like this if you used the defaults: `http://localhost/desbot/`

 </details>